Annual Household Canvass

 Route 2 properties:

-Canvass Forms (CF) addressed to 'The Occupier' will be hand delivered by canvassers (official representatives of the Council) between 24 July and 7 August 2023.
+Canvass Forms (CF) addressed to 'The Occupier' will be hand delivered by canvassers (official representatives of the Council) between July and August.
 This form lists the names of the people who are currently registered at the address.
 A blank form will be sent if the property has no current registered electors.
 A reply envelope will be enclosed.
-A response is required to this form by 21 August 2023 even if there are no changes to report.
+A response is required to this form, even if there are no changes to report.
 Responses to this form can be made by any of the following methods: